Send the link below via email or IMCopy

 What is an author's organizational pattern?

-An autho'r organizational pattern is just a fancy way of talking about the way an author writes nonfiction text.
+is just a fancy way of talking about the way an author writes nonfiction text.
 You know it as cause and effect, compare and contrast, and chronological order, but there are many other patterns that we will soon learn about.

 Create your foldable